Implement mobile and browser apps

 Note that if the customer changes their password, access tokens and refresh tokens become invalid and your app has to ask the user for the new password to get new tokens.

 Our password flow token can be used for the same requests as before, for example we can retrieve a list of products.
 But we can also access data specific to the customer we've logged in with.
-We don't use the regular endpoints (such as /carts/), but the endpoints designed to be used with the password flow (such as /me/carts) instead.
+We don't use the regular endpoints (such as /carts/), but the Me endpoints (such as /me/carts) instead.

 For example, we can view their account data: